PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 # Hello world

 This tutorial creates a user application that runs on your MBL device.
 It is a "Hello, World" in C, which prints to standard output (STDOUT).
 MBL redirects the output to the log file `/var/log/app/user-sample-app-package.log`.
-This application demonstrates the use of dockcross and MakeFile to build a self-contained application: it requires no access to device resources (not even the runtime library) and no dockerization.
-This is not the only way to work with applications; we chose it because it's simple - using dockcross means we didn't need to install anything - and creates a small container, because there are no libraries or support files needed.
+This application demonstrates the use of dockcross and MakeFile to build a self-contained application: It requires no access to device resources (not even the runtime library) and no dockerization.
+This is not the only way to work with applications; we chose it because:

+- Using dockcross means you don't need to install anything.
+- It creates a small container because there are no libraries or support files needed.

 <span class="notes">**Note:** Your device must already be running an MBL image.
 Please [follow the instructions](../first-image/index.html) if you don't have an MBL image yet.</span>